skipperbent/simple-php-router/README.md

 ___

 # Getting started

-Add the latest version of Simple PHP Router running this command.
+Add the latest version of the simple-router project running this command.

 ```
 composer require pecee/simple-router